nc2U/ibs/README.md

 ###### installing the cert-manager Chart

-Full installation instructions, including details on how to configure extra functionality in cert-manager can be found in the [installation docs](https://cert-manager.io/docs/releases/).
+Full installation instructions, including details on how to configure extra functionality in cert-manager, can be found in the [installation docs](https://cert-manager.io/docs/releases/).

 Before installing the chart, you must first install the cert-manager CustomResourceDefinition resources.
 This is